lightninglabs/lightning-dev-site/tutorial/01-lncli.md

 # In a new terminal window, setting $GOPATH, etc.
 cd $GOPATH/dev/bob
 bob$ lncli --rpcserver=localhost:10002 --no-macaroons create
+# Note that you'll have to enter an 8+ character password and "n" for the mnemonic.

 bob$ lncli --rpcserver=localhost:10002 --no-macaroons newaddress np2wkh
 {